Should College Athletes Be Paid?

 This quandary offers no easy solution.
 The most likely and reasonable scenario entails allowing college athletes to benefit financially from endorsement deals, as California has proposed.

-But to be fair and equitable, that law would have to pertain nationally and be sanctioned by the NCAA, which is currently reconsidering its bylaws regarding the issue.
+But to be fair and equitable, that law and any other would have to pertain nationally and be sanctioned by the NCAA, which is currently reconsidering its bylaws regarding the issue.
 Even the U.S. Senate has jumped into the fray, establishing a subcommittee on "Protecting the Integrity of College Athletics."

 Should momentum continue in the current direction, the landscape of collegiate sports could be altered beyond recognition.